epsy/clize/docs/why.rst

 The parameter annotation syntax from :pep:`3107` was fit to replace this nicely.
 You could tag the parameter directly with the alias or conversion function or whatever.
-Sure, it involved looking at the type of each annotation, but it was a lot more practical than spelling *alias*, *converter* and the parameter's name all over the place:
+It involved looking at the type of each annotation, but it was a lot more practical than spelling *alias*, *converter* and the parameter's name all over the place.

+It also allowed for keyword-only parameters from :pep:`3102` to map directly to named parameters while others would always be positional parameters.

 .. code-block:: python